Skip to main content

 Rossum Formulas

-This section covers both the Rossum Formula Fields and the Rossum Python flavor.
+This section covers both the Rossum Formula Fields and the Serverless Functions (Formula Fields flavor in custom extensions).

 Installation

-Formula Fields or Rossum Python do not require any installation.
-It is available as a native Rossum functionality.
+Formula Fields or Serverless Functions do not require any installation.
+They are both available as a native Rossum functionality.

 Formula Fields are available in the queue schema as a formula field type.
-Rossum Python is available in serverless functions.
+In serverless functions, you can import TxScript library which is a wrapper introducing the same functionality into serverless functions.
 Both flavors are fundamentally similar and differ only in how they are used with minimal syntax differences.

-In case you want to use the Rossum Python within the serverless functions, you need to enable following setting:
+In case you want to use the TxScript within pre-existing serverless functions, you need to enable following setting:

 1. Go to the settings of the Webhook (Serverless function)